MPMS Summer Reading Program

 October 17th is the interest meeting for the Marksman Team here at MPMS.
 The meeting will be held at 6:00pm in the cafeteria and parents must attend.
 You must have your Hunter Safety license to try out for Marksman.
 You can go on the NC wildlife web page and it will list all the dates to take the class around the area.
 See Ms. Hoyle if you have any questions.

 First Nine Weeks Honor Roll Luncheon

 Congratulations to the students who made the A/AB Honor Roll for the first nine weeks.
-To celebrate this honor we would like to invite parents to have lunch with their child Thursday, November 9th, during their lunch time.
-You can bring lunch such as fast food, food from a restaurant, pack your lunch or just enjoy the time sitting with your child and their friends in the atrium or the outside aresa.Please check in with the front office, and meet your child outside the cafeteria.
+To celebrate this honor we would like to invite parents to have lunch with their child Friday, November 8th, during their lunch time.
+You can bring lunch such as fast food, food from a restaurant, pack your lunch or just enjoy the time sitting with your child and their friends in the atrium or the outside area.Please sign in when you arrive and meet your child outside the cafeteria.
 Please remember that food brought in from outside may not be taken into the cafeteria.

 Thank you for your support, and enjoy this time with your student.
 It is an honor to be able to celebrate with MPMS students and the recognition of Work for Success that our PAWS represent.

 Toys and Gifts for Jeff Gordon Children's Center